Arkiv-Network/arkiv-contracts/docs/arkiv-engine.md

   Input and outcome are opaque bytes: the engine interface survives a different data model (documents, KV, …) with its own codec.
   Its implementation supports a single specific data model (entity model for V1).
-  Access to state is provided through an abstract RecordStore interface, the Arkiv engine itself is unaware of any specific implementation of that store.
+  Access to state is provided through an abstract RecordStore(PB: ArkivStateManager???) interface, the Arkiv engine itself is unaware of any specific implementation of that store.
 - **Golem DB** — the state/storage subsystem: hosts the storage interface (RecordStore/RecordReader) and the file store it persists onto.
 The